Results of the 2024 US New Graduate Pay and Generation Z Compensation Survey

-It’s exciting to recruit fresh talent, but many hiring managers are left scratching their heads with shifting preferences, setting graduate hiring salaries, or figuring out the perks that Generation Z finds the most valuable.
+It’s exciting to recruit fresh talent, but many hiring managers are left scratching their heads with shifting preferences, setting graduate hiring salaries, or figuring out the perks that Gen Z find most valuable.

 Instead of simply guessing, use real-world data to create job postings and employee perks that appeal to the up-and-coming generation.